NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 print(django)
 ```

 This is essentially the same example as in the previous section, but this time declaratively source controlled!
-All of the required Nix commands are included as `#!` shebang headers in the scripts itself.
+All of the required Nix commands are included as `#!` shebang headers in the script itself.

 :::{note}
-The multi-line shebang format is a feature of [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html#use-as-a--interpreter).
+The multiline shebang format is a feature of [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html#use-as-a--interpreter).
-All the subsequent `#! nix-shell` lines are used to build up the shells configuration before building the shell and executing the body of the script.
+All the subsequent `#! nix-shell` lines are used to build up the shell's configuration before building the shell and executing the body of the script.
 :::

 ## Next steps

 We've only covered the bare essentials of Nix here.
 Once you're comfortable with these examples, take a look at:

-- {ref}`pinning-nixpkgs` to see different ways to import nixpkgs
+- {ref}`pinning-nixpkgs` to see different ways to import Nixpkgs.
-- {ref}`declarative-reproducible-envs`
+- {ref}`declarative-reproducible-envs` to create reproducible shell environments given a declarative configuration file called a Nix expression.
 - [Garbage Collection](https://nixos.org/manual/nix/stable/package-management/garbage-collection.html)- as when using `nix-shell`, packages are downloaded into `/nix/store`, but never removed.
 - See `man nix-shell` for all of the options.
 - To quickly setup a Nix project read through